 - Susan Lindquist, whose discoveries about protein folding strengthened our understanding of diseases such as Alzheimer’s, Parkinson’s, and mad cow

-- Beverly McIver and Sarah Sze, rising stars of the visual art world
+- Beverly McIver and Sarah Sze, stars of the visual art world

 - Lisa Randall, a renowned theoretical physicist who has worked to improve public understanding of science through her books, most recently Knocking on Heaven’s Door: How Physics and Scientific Thinking Illuminate the Universe and the Modern World